vitessio/website/content/en/docs/14.0/reference/programs/vtctldclient/vtctldclient_RebuildVSchemaGraph.md

 ### Options

 ```
-  -c, --cells strings   Specifies a comma-separated list of cells to look for tablets
+  -c, --cells strings   Specifies a comma-separated list of cells to look for tablets.
   -h, --help            help for RebuildVSchemaGraph
 ```